pingcap/tiunimanager-ui/README.md

 Read through our [contributing guidelines](./CONTRIBUTING.md) to learn about our submission process and more.

-If you want to contribute through code, read the [development guide](./doc/development.md) to learn about our development process, and how to build your changes to TiEM UI.
+If you want to contribute through code, read the [development guide](./doc/development.md) to learn about our development process, and how to build your changes to TiUniManager UI.

 ## License